 3. Always use heat protectant products.

 Sometimes, no matter what precautions you take, a little frizziness is inevitable.
 One fool-proof way to tame your flyaways?
 Accessories.
-From velvet headbands and chic pearl barrettes to 90s-inspired scrunchies and simple bobby pins, there are cute accessories that will help tame your hair while keeping you looking chic.
+From headbands and shiny barrettes to 90s-inspired scrunchies and simple bobby pins, there are cute accessories that will help tame your hair while keeping you looking chic.

 Many stylists will advise that over-washing your hair can leave it dehydrated and prone to frizziness.
 When you wash your hair too often, you not only strip it of natural minerals and proteins, but you also produce excess oil.
 So, if possible, stretch the amount of time you can go in between shampoos.